 Sport and recreation are an important part of the culture of our province and we will continue to support initiatives that encourage a healthy, more active

-Alberta's Francophone Secretariat plays a vital role in ensuring we continue to build upon the strong relationship we have
+Francophone Secretariat plays a vital role in ensuring we continue to build upon that relationship.

-continue to play a prominent role as we work together to diversify Alberta’s economy and build strong communities.
-We will continue to work with our partners to
+to play a prominent role as we work together to diversify Alberta’s economy and build strong communities.
+We will continue to work with our partners to develop and